brucemack/kc1fsz-rc1/docs/users.md

 (level) is the audio level in dB relative to full scale used to trigger the soft COS.

 #### set ctcssdecmode (radio) (mode)

+Controls the tone detect (CTCSS) mode used by the radio.

 (radio) is either 0 or 1.

 (mode) is one of the following:

 * 0 - No CTCSS detection used.
-* 1 - Hardware CTCSS detect, active low polarity
+* 1 - Hardware CTCSS detect, active low polarity.
-* 2 - Hardware CTCSS detect, active high polarity (default)
+* 2 - Hardware CTCSS detect, active high polarity (default).
-* 3 - Soft CTCSS detect
+* 3 - Soft CTCSS detect.

 #### set ctcssdecondur (radio) (duration_ms)